spine-tools/Spine-Toolbox/README.md

     python -m pip install -U -r requirements.txt

-**NOTE:** The version number of Spine packages are automatically generated from the Git tags during the `pip install` step.
-This makes it important to fetch new tags from GitHub before running `pip install` when upgrading.
-This is true also for editable installs.
+**NOTE:** The version number of Spine packages are automatically generated from Git tags during the `python -m pip install ...` step.
+This makes it important to fetch new tags from GitHub before running the `python -m pip install ...` when upgrading.
+This is true also for editable installations.

 #### Additional comments for developers